 After completing my first two painted chair designs which are inspired by Pennsylvania Dutch symbols, I made a slight departure.
 My first two chairs used a similar color scheme on a red background.

 This, my third project, is rendered in a subtle, limited palette on a pale yellow background.
-In contrast with the balanced, symmetrical designs on my first two projects, this piece incorporates an asymmetrical approach.
+In contrast with the balanced, symmetrical designs on my first two projects, this piece incorporates an asymmetrical design.

 With a little experience under my belt, I was more confident in how I approached the second chair.
 I used a similar set of steps, but modified the design.
 Each chair is a unique, one-of-a-kind design, but related to the other.